bryntum/support/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '...'
 4. See the error

 If the issue cannot be reproduced in our demos, please provide a **minimal reproducible test case** (e.g. CodeSandbox, GitHub repo, or zipped project).
-Bug reports without clear reproduction steps or a test case are more likely to be fixed earlier than those without.
+Bug reports with clear reproduction steps or a test case are more likely to be fixed earlier than those without.

 ### Expected Behavior
 What you expected to happen.